code-for-nashville/nashville-zone-lookup/frontend/README.md

 ```

 ## Project Outline
 For detailed explanation on how the project is structured, checkout the [vue.js project template guide](http://vuejs-templates.github.io/webpack/) and the [docs for vue-loader](http://vuejs.github.io/vue-loader).

-This project also uses [`vue-router`](https://router.vuejs.org/en/) for minimal routing, and [`vuex`](https://vuex.vuejs.org/en/) for state management.
+This project also uses [`vue-router`](https://router.vuejs.org/en/) for minimal routing.

 ## Styles
 [Bootstrap 4](http://getbootstrap.com/) and [its plugins](https://getbootstrap.com/docs/4.0/getting-started/javascript) are loaded globally in `index.html`.